-SCHOOL SCHOOL OF SCHOOL OF ENGINEERING
+SCHOOL SCHOOL OF ENGINEERING

-ACADEMIC UNIT DEPARTMENT OF COMPUTER SCIENCE AND
+ACADEMIC UNIT DEPARTMENT OF COMPUTER SCIENCE AND)

-ENGINEERI ENGINEERING
+ENGINEERI NG

 LEVEL OF STUDIES UNDERGRA DUATE

-COURSE CODE MYE048 SEMESTER >=6 >=6
+COURSE CODE MYE048 SEMESTER >=6

 COURSE TITLE Wireless Links

-if credits are awarded for separate co lectures, laboratory exercises, etc. If the whole of the course, give the weekly teach components of the course, e.g. TEACHING CREDITS THOUSE CREDITS
+if credits are awarded for separate co lectures, laboratory exercises, etc. If the whole of the course, give the weekly teach mponents of the course, e.g. e credits are awarded for the WEEKLY TEACHING HOURS CREDITS

-Lectures / Labs / Tutorials 5 5 5
+Lectures / Labs / Tutorials 5 5

 Add rows if necessary.
 The organisation of methods used are described in detail at (a

-COURSE TYPE general background, special background, specialised general knowledge, skills development
+COURSE TYPE general background, special background, specialised general knowledge, skills development Special back ground

-PREREQUISITE COURSES: -
+PREREQUISITE COURSES:

 LANGUAGE OF INSTRUCTION and EXAMINATIONS:

-IS THE COURSE OFFERED TO ERASMUS STUDENTS
+IS THE COURSE OFFERED TO ERASMUS STUDENTS YES

 COURSE WEBSITE (URL)